day50-dev/Streamdown/README.md

 [sd demo](https://github.com/user-attachments/assets/48dba6fa-2282-4be9-8087-a2ad8e7c7d12)

 This will work with [simonw's llm](https://github.com/simonw/llm) unlike with [richify.py](https://github.com/gianlucatruda/richify) which rerenders the whole buffer and blocks with an elipses or [glow](https://github.com/charmbracelet/glow) which buffers everything, this streams and does exactly what it says.
+You even get full readline and keyboard navigation support.

 ## Some Features